Circle of Protection

 Why This Campaign Exists

 India faces a growing mental health crisis among its youngest citizens.
-These numbers are the reason Circle of Protection exists.
+These realities are the reason Circle of Protection exists.

 What the Campaign Does

-Timed around World Mental Health Day and World Suicide Prevention Day each year, the campaign meets young people where they already are — online.
+Timed around World Mental Health Day and World Suicide Prevention Day, the campaign meets young people where they already are — online.

 "These protective factors form a circle of protection around us and keep us safe and secure."